 There are different ways of interpreting this information.
 Single attribution models credit the first “hook” that got the customer in the door if they eventually made a purchase.
 Multi-touch attribution models credit each new “push” along the way that kept the customer in the funnel.

-As a business leader, you can choose whatever method makes the most sense for you.
+As a business leader, you can choose whatever method makes the most sense for you, but ideally it’s the attribution model that yields the greatest return.
 Your funnel analytics solution provider can give you the insights based on both methodologies, so you can get an accurate picture of what’s working.
 Then you can put more emphasis on that work, in order to maximize the number of prospects who consider buying your product.

 Specific Strategies and ROI